kissu/serverless-flat/docs/general.md

 - description
 - city
 - year of construction
-- where is the flat, first, second floor ?
+- where is the flat, first, second floor ? (cannot get that one)
-- agency phone number / (seller's) mail
+- agency phone number / (seller's) mail (pretty much manual thing ?)
 - photos if available
 - footer, phone and posix time